SIGN IN / UP

 Where:

-services - defines the list of services we want to run with Docker Compose.
+services - defines the list of services we want to run using Docker Compose.

-nginx is the name of the service we want to start.
+nginx - is the name of the service we want to run.

-image - defines the Docker image we want to use.
-In this case, we are using the official Nginx image, which is tagged latest.
+image - specifies the Docker image we want to use.
+In this case, we are using the official Nginx image tagged as latest.

 ports - defines the port mapping between the host machine and the container.
-In this case, we are mapping port 9999 on the host machine to port 80 on the container.
+In this case, we map port 9999 on the host machine to port 80 in the container.

-volumes - defines the volume we want to use to store data inside the container.
-In this case, we are mounting the /var/www/html directory on the host machine to the /usr/share/nginx/html directory in the container.
+volumes - defines the volume we want to use for storing data inside the container.
+In this case, we mount the /var/www/html directory on the host machine to the /usr/share/nginx/html directory in the container.

-restart - determines whether Docker should automatically restart the container if it has stopped.
-In this case, we specify that the container should always be restarted.
+restart - specifies whether Docker should automatically restart the container if it stops.
+In this case, we indicate that the container should always restart.

 Running Docker Compose

-We are now ready to run the Nginx container using Docker Compose.
+Now we are ready to run the Nginx container using Docker Compose.
 To do this, run the following command from the directory where the docker-compose.yaml file is located:

 docker-compose up -d

-This command will start the Nginx container in the background and print its ID.
+This command will start the Nginx container in the background and output its ID.

-You can check if this container is running with the command:
+You can check if the container is running with the command:

 docker-compose ps

-We can now test Nginx by opening a web browser and navigating to http://<host server address>:9999.
+Now we can check the operation of Nginx by opening a web browser and navigating to http://<host server address>:9999.
 In our example, this will be http://IP:9999.

-If everything is set up correctly, you should see a "Hello, Nginx!" page.
+If everything is set up correctly, you should see the "Hello, Nginx!" page.

-This is all!
-You can now use Docker Compose to manage Nginx containers and other applications on your hosted server.
+That's it!
+Now you can use Docker Compose to manage Nginx containers and other applications on your host server.